jldavis23/dgm2780-gsap-project/README.md

-# Preprocessing Project DGM2780
+# GSAP Project DGM 2780

-The URL used for the layout: https://www.minimalistmagnolia.com/
+The URL used for the layout:

-URL to the completed website: https://dgm2780-roadwarriors.netlify.com/
+URL to the completed website: